Main content of the website

 • Nomination documents must be submitted to the Chief Election Officer or designate

-• There is no nomination fee (consistent with Bylaw 1337 unless amended)
+• There is no nomination fee (per Bylaw 1337, in progress)

 Campaign Requirements